WardLordRuby/elden_mod_loader_gui/README.md

 ## Features

-* Feat: Easily open game directory with windows explorer
+* Easily open game directory with windows explorer
-* Feat: Edit load_delay time and show_terminal in settings
+* Edit load_delay time and show_terminal in settings
-* Feat: App will attempt to locate game dir for you
+* App will attempt to locate game dir for you
-* Feat: On game dir verified you can Register mods to the app
+* On game dir verified you can Register mods to the app
-* Feat: Easily add more files to a registered mod. eg. config files
+* Easily add more files to a registered mod. eg. config files
-* Feat: Easily toggle each registered mod on and off
+* Easily toggle each registered mod on and off
-* Feat: View registed mods details, State, Files, User provided Name
+* View registed mods details, State, Files, User provided Name
-* Feat: If registred mod contains an ini file you are able to open config files from within the app
+* If registred mod contains an ini file you are able to open config files from within the app
-* Feat: Swap between Dark and Light themes for the app
+* Swap between Dark and Light themes for the app
-* Feat: On de-registration of a mod app will make sure it is set to enabled
+* On de-registration of a mod app will make sure it is set to enabled

 ### Next Features:

-* interface to set the load order of each mod registered with the app
+* Interface to set the load order of each mod registered with the app

 <div id="image-screenshots">
     <img src="https://imgur.com/UMhYkns.png" width="26%" height="26%">